flaviusb/talks/vm/intro.md

 Average longevity: low.
 Many of these projects quickly die.
 Why?

-A basic bytecode VM is the simplest program
-- An array of bytes
-- Stack(s), register(s) of some kind
-- An instruction counter
-- A dispatch loop based off the contents of the array indexed by the instruction counter

-Basically a reification of the command pattern as a coprogram.

 People often write simple bytecode VMs early in the development of their programming languages - they offer a sweet spot of better performance for less effort than continuing to develop direct AST walking interpreters, and a specialised bytecode VM offers a much easier compilation target than machine code, or even translation to C.